rhysmoggs/ms4-morgan-and-co/README.md

 My Profile.
 This is where the users personal information is stored.
 Only registered users can view this page.
 The features include:
 - Page title, including the users username at the top of the page.
 - An editable form that is either empty or contains previously saved user information including delivery address.
-- 'Update Infomration' button, when clicked will update the form and save that information to user profile.
+- 'Update Information' button, when clicked will update the form and save that information to user profile.
 - A table of previously made orders through the Morgan & Co website, with a clickable link to see the full order details.
 - The 'Wishlist' button at the bottom of the page, when clicked directs user to their 'Wishlist' (/wishlist/) page.